13 Bold Fleets to Participate in NACFE’s Run on Less – Electric

 - Penske operating a Freightliner eCascadia in Los Angeles, California

-- NFI uisng an Ottawa Kalmar Electric Terminal Tractor in Chino, California
+- NFI using an Ottawa Kalmar Electric Terminal Tractor in Chino, California

 - DHL operating a Lightning eMotors van in the New York City area

-- IGA operating a LION8 truck in Montreal, Quebec, Canada
+- Day & Ross operating a LION6 truck in Montreal, Quebec, Canada

 - Ryder Systems, Inc. using a Lonestar Specialty Vehicles terminal tractor in Georgetown, KY